Bubble cars to provide jolt to Paris motoring

 The service will debut next week with 66 cars and 33 stations throughout Paris, but will expand to 3000 vehicles and more than 1000 stations by the end of 2012.

-The project gets underway as top automakers test the market's enthusiasm for electric cars on a large scale in Europe.
-Renault SA (RENA.PA) and its Japanese sister company Nissan Motor Co (7201.T), which have invested 4 billion euros in electric vehicles, have begun selling a few such cars ahead of volume production and sales set to kick off in 2012.
+The project gets underway as top automakers are also testing the market's enthusiasm for electric cars on a large scale in Europe.
+Renault SA (RENA.PA) and its Japanese sister company Nissan Motor Co (7201.T), which have invested 4 billion euros in developing electric vehicles, have begun selling a few such cars already, while mass volume production and sales are set to kick off in 2012.

 Bollore's cars are being manufactured exclusively for the car-sharing service.